DenzelBraithwaite/Vault-of-Knowledge/php.md

 ### **Conditionals**

 Conditional statements determine what code will be run based on a condition.
-A common example of this is the `if` statement, whilch will only execute code if the code evaluates to `true`.
+A common example of this is the `if` statement, which will only execute code if the code evaluates to `true`.

 <br>